 The survey is considered the single most reliable source of information about horseshoe crabs.
 The crabs are counted on 23 beaches in New Jersey and Delaware each May and June.
 The Nature Conservancy participates in the annual census and reports its findings as part of the collective effort.

-If you are interested in helping with the count to help scientists and policy makers better understand the population of this unique creature, look for new volunteer opportunities in spring 2017.
+Pitch In: Volunteer with the count to help scientists and policy makers better understand the population of this unique creature.